AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 To color the surface you can use AnyChart color scales.

-The linear color color scale uses the set of color which will be evenly distributed along the z value change:
+The linear color color scale is created with the {api:anychart.scales#linearColor}anychart.scales.linearColor(){api} method.
+This scale uses the set of color which will be evenly distributed along the z value change:

 ```
-var customColorScale = anychart.scales.linearColor();
+var colorScale = anychart.scales.linearColor();
-customColorScale.colors(['#2BC0E4', '#EAECC6']);
+colorScale.colors(['#2bc0e4', '#eAecc6', '#dd2c00']);

 // Set color scale.
-chart.colorScale(customColorScale);
+chart.colorScale(colorScale);
 ```

 {sample}Surface\_Chart\_03{sample}

-With the ordinal color color scale you can specify the coloring range and color to be used to color parts of the surface that fall in the provided range:
+With the ordinal color color scale you can specify the coloring range and color to be used to color parts of the surface that fall in the provided range.
+This scale is created using the {api:anychart.scales#ordinalColor}anychart.scales.ordinalColor(){api} method:

 ```
+// create color scale
-var customColorScale = anychart.scales.ordinalColor();
+var colorScale = anychart.scales.ordinalColor();

-customColorScale.ranges([
+// set ranges
+colorScale.ranges([
-    {less: -1.5, color: "red"},
+    {less: -10, color: "#dd2c00"},
-    {from: -1.5, to: 0, color: "yellow"},
+    {from: -10, to: 5, color: "#ffd54f"},
-    {greater: 0,color: "green" }
+    {greater: 5,color: "#00bfa5" }
 ]);

-// Set color scale.
+// set color scale
-chart.colorScale(customColorScale);
+chart.colorScale(colorScale);
 ```

 {sample}Surface\_Chart\_04{sample}

 ### Mesh

-To configure the surface mesh use the {api:}stroke(){api}
+To configure the surface mesh use the {api:anychart.charts.Surface#stroke}stroke(){api} method of the chart:

 ```
 chart.stroke({color: '#ff4040', thickness: 3, dash: '5 5'});